NateEag/how-i-code/content/index.rst

 * I must obey the inscrutable exhortations of my soul.

-I use imperative voice for rules I believe apply generally, and I try to explain why I believe they are general rules.
+I write these essays as instructions to myself, so I use imperative voice for rules I apply generally.
+I try to explain why any given instruction has general rule status.

 I hope you find them useful.